zhaouu/POCKET/README.md

 # Installation

-If all the requirements are met, you can install the POCKT library with the command:
+If all the requirements are met, you can install the POCKET library with the command:

 python3 setup.py build install --user